SysKitTeam/docs-point/configuration/enable-role-based-access.md

 After deploying **Syskit Point**, your Microsoft 365 users can be given access to the **Syskit Point** web app.

 By using the built-in **role-based security** of Syskit Point, you can easily manage who has access to Syskit Point and what features are available to them.
-Those assigned a role will be **able to view all data collected from the Microsoft 365 tenant and perform actions based on the permissions granted to them in Microsoft 365** or have access to all data related to sites, Microsoft 365 Groups, and Microsoft teams.
+Those assigned a role will be **able to view all data collected from the Microsoft 365 tenant and perform actions based on the permissions granted to them in Microsoft 365** or have access to all data related to sites, Microsoft 365 Groups, and Microsoft Teams.

 * Level of access **depends on the roles assigned**.